cubicool/cairou/README.rst

 * Drastically simplified text functions wrapping the Cairo "toy" API with support for multiple lines and advanced XY positioning (based on the extents of the entire body of text).
-* Routines for drawing common shapes like grids, rounded-rectangles, etc.
 * Support for splines (by creating large groups of 2D points as control structures).
 * Map paths onto other paths; for example, rendering text along arcs, etc.
 * Introduces the concept of context-specific, persistent "named paths", which can be